NICMx/Jool/en/usr-flags-global.md

 - Translation direction: IPv4 to IPv6 (UDP only)
 - Source: [RFC 6145, section 4.5](http://tools.ietf.org/html/rfc6145#section-4.5)

-In IPv4, it's legal for UDP packets to contain zero as checksum.
-This is because the whole thing about UDP is that it's unreliable, and therefore sometimes the value of checksum validation does not justify its overhead.
+It is legal for IPv4/UDP packets to contain zero as checksum.
+This is because the whole thing about UDP is that it is unreliable, and the value of checksum validation might therefore not justify its overhead.

-In IPv6, zero is an invalid checksum value for UDP packets.
+Zero is an invalid checksum value for IPv6/UDP packets.

 - If `--amend-udp-checksum-zero` is ON and a zero-checksum IPv4-UDP packet arrives, Jool will compute its checksum before translating it.
-Note, this might be computationally expensive.
+This can be computationally expensive.
 - If `--amend-udp-checksum-zero` is OFF and a zero-checksum IPv4-UDP packet arrives, Jool will unceremoniously drop the packet and log its addresses (with [Log Level](http://elinux.org/Debugging_by_printing#Log_Levels) KERN_DEBUG).

 This does not affect _fragmented_ zero-checksum IPv4-UDP packets.
 SIIT Jool does not reassemble, which means it _cannot_ compute the checksum.
 In these cases, the packet will be dropped regardless of `--amend-udp-checksum-zero`.